 Requires notification of lawsuit settlements with a fiscal impact for the state of \$2.0 million or more; prohibits department from entering into a lawsuit that is contrary to state laws.
 Executive retains current law.
 House revises to reduce notification threshold to \$200,000.
 Senate revises to eliminate dollar amount notification threshold.
-Conference concurs with House.

 Sec.
-321. Report on Federal Lawsuits - RETAINED
+321. Attorney General Presentation on Federal Lawsuits - RETAINED

 Requires department to submit report upon entering lawsuit against federal government, on estimated costs for participating in lawsuit and purpose of lawsuit.
 Executive deletes.
-House, Senate, and Conference retain.
+House and Senate retain.